Alfred-Kobby/alx-low_level_programming/0x02-functions_nested_loops/README.md

 101-natural.c file: prints natural numbers

 102-fibonacci.c file: prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.

+103-fibonacci.c file: fibonacci sequence whose values do not exceed 4,000,000